async-aws/aws/docs/configuration.md

 ### containerCredentialsRelativeUri

-The relative path that is used to fetch credentials inside and ECS instance.
+The relative path that is used to fetch credentials inside an ECS instance.
 See [IAM Roles for Tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) for more information.

 ### endpointDiscoveryEnabled

 **Default:** 'false'

-Enable the endpoint discovery when the operation support it See [Endpoint discovery](https://docs.aws.amazon.com/sdkref/latest/guide/feature-endpoint-discovery.html) for more information.
+Enable endpoint discovery when the operation supports it.
+See [Endpoint discovery](https://docs.aws.amazon.com/sdkref/latest/guide/feature-endpoint-discovery.html) for more information.

 ### podIdentityCredentialsFullUri